Entanglement entropy production in Quantum Neural Networks: Methods

 where $\mathcal{F}(\bm{x})$ is the feature map ansatz depending on the input data $\bm{x}$; $V(\bm{\theta}_i)$ is a variational ansatz depending on trainable parameters $\bm{\theta}_i\in \bm{\theta} = (\bm{\theta}_1, \cdots, \bm{\theta}_L)$ with $\bm{\theta}_i\in \mathbb{R}^p$; and $L$ is the number of repetitions (also referred to as \textit{layers}) of the such layered structure.

-It was recently shown that uploading the input data multiple times throughout the circuit is essential for quantum neural networks to model higher order functions of the inputs~\cite{Schuld2020Encoding, Theis2020Expressivity}.
-Such procedure is now standard practice in the quantum neural network based quantum machine learning, and it is called \textit{data re-uploading}~\cite{Torrontegui2019Perceptron, Perez2020Reuploading}.
+It was recently shown that uploading the input data multiple times throughout the circuit is essential for quantum neural networks to model higher-order functions of the inputs~\cite{Schuld2020Encoding, Theis2020Expressivity}.
+Such procedure is now standard practice in the quantum neural network-based quantum machine learning, and it is called \textit{data reuploading}~\cite{Torrontegui2019Perceptron, Perez2020Reuploading}.
 Notice that the input data in the feature map in Eq.~\eqref{eq:qnn_equation} is the same in every layer, while the variational blocks $V$ use a different parameter vector in every layer.
 In Fig.~\ref{fig:main_figure}(a) we give a graphical representation of the general structure of QNNs.
 As for the explicit implementation of $\fmap$ and $\varans$, there is no fixed choice and these are usually composed of single qubit rotations followed by entangling operations, either fixed (e.g. \textsc{Cnot}s) or themselves parameterized (e.g. controlled rotations).
-See Fig.~\ref{fig:main_figure}(c) for some prototypical examples of parameterized blocks which we will consider throughout the manuscript.
+See Fig.~\ref{fig:main_figure}(c) for some prototypical examples of parameterized blocks proposed in the literature~\cite{AbbasPowerQNN2021, SimPQCs2019}, which we will consider throughout the manuscript.